visdesignlab/upset-app/advanced.md

-In addition to set memberships of items, it is frequently useful to also visaulize attributes about the items in intersections.
+In addition to set memberships of items, it is frequently useful to also visualize attributes about the items in intersections.
 We could use this to, for example, compare properties of two intersections, e.g., to compare ratings of movies in the “Adventure” genre with movies in the ”Documentary” genre.
 UpSet plots can visualize attributes in two ways: inline, or in separate views.

 <div class="note">
 Attribute visualizations are supported in most upset versions.